Liberty and Freedom (a Foundation)

 Even living in a democracy does not guarantee that we will have liberty or freedom.
 In a pure democracy, every eligible voter would have a say, but the majority could still dictate how the minority lives and what liberties and freedoms they could have.
 Therefore, we need to have more than just a democracy.

-I believe that if we correctly worded and enshrined my three basic rules, "do no undue harm", "protect everything from undue harm" and "allow all living things to live their lives their way", into our Constitution, then that would go a long way towards ensuring our liberty and freedom.
+I believe that if we correctly worded and enshrined my three fundamental rules, "do no undue harm", "protect everything from undue harm" and "allow all living things to live their lives their way", into our Constitution, then that would go a long way towards ensuring our liberty and freedom.
+This would need to include the mandate that not even a majority would be allowed to impose undue harm or to take away the liberty and freedoms of those not in the majority.
 Of course, we will also need to put the appropriate laws in place so that any undue harm brings with it the appropriate penalties, which could include lawsuits, fines and prosecutions.

 However, even with the most well written wording, individuals and groups may still disagree on what is and is not undue harm, and in turn what actual limits should be placed on our liberties and freedoms.
 I have already talked a little about what is and is not undue harm, but we should take a closer look to see where those limits should be for our liberties and freedoms.